Involved In-Laws: A Blessing or a Curse?

 Alternately, these particular parents could relish being in control.
 If the parents are retired, their urge to be involved in their son’s business might fulfill a void.
 They might have the need to continue to spearhead their adult son’s and daughter-in-law’s (or one of their theoretical children’s) lives.
 By being so present, they appear not to have a life of their own.

-Almond and Strayed suggest the daughter-in-law set up some boundaries, and I agree.
+Almond and Cheryl Strayed, the other advice columnist, suggest the daughter-in-law set up some boundaries, and I agree.
 My advice to her would also be to think ahead as she tries to separate from her in-laws.
 What if the couple decides to have children?
 How many hours a day do you think his parents will be at the house?

 According to the daughter-in-law, her husband is onboard with his parents’ involvement: “He says they want to do these things because they love us.”
 But, one thing seems pretty clear—you can’t blame the parents’ behavior and indulgences solely on the fact that he is an only child.
 It’s worth remembering that many factors influence parent-child and in-law relationships well into adulthood.